-Glow & Tell Glow & Tell is a Spark in-school experience.
+Glow & Tell is a Spark in-school experience.
 Spark in-school workshops bring the magic of theatre straight to the classroom.
-From storytelling to scavenger hunts, performance provocations and dazzling light & technology-based learning, Spark inspires and engages students, sparking creativity while providing a live performance experience and innovative hands-on activities.
+From storytelling to scavenger hunts, performance provocations and dazzling light and technology-based learning, Spark inspires and engages students, prompting creativity while providing a live performance experience and innovative hands-on activities.
 About Glow & Tell Blending the magic of light and simplicity of storytelling, students are placed at the centre of this engaging interactive experience.
-Using UV light, in a custom-built tent, the classroom is transformed into an intimate performance space, where stories and imagined worlds come alive as glowing drawings appear on the walls and floor.
+Using UV light in a custom-built tent, the classroom is transformed into an intimate performance space where stories and imagined worlds come alive as glowing drawings appear on the walls and floor.
 Following the performance, students are invited to create and illustrate their own stories in glowing UV light.
-Created by artists Edgell Junior Edgell and Jennifer Stefanidis - each artist's version of Glow & Tell shares a unique story exploring themes of family and culture.
+There are two versions of Glow & Tell, created by artists Edgell Junior Edgell (Ni-Vanuatu) and Evyenia Stefanidis (Greek).
+Each version shares a unique story exploring themes of family and culture.

+Acknowledgement of Country Patch Theatre acknowledge that we work, create and play on Kaurna Yerta, the traditional lands of the Kaurna people.
+We acknowledge and pay respect to the Traditional Owners of the Country our work is presented on, and to all First Nations people and Elders past and present.
+Always was, always will be, Aboriginal land.
+Throughout this document the term Aboriginal is used to refer to both Aboriginal and Torres Strait Islander people.
+We recognise the diversity of Aboriginal peoples, communities and cultures across Australia.
 Education Resource Welcome to Patch Theatre's Glow & Tell Education Resource, which contains a mix of activities suitable for pre and post show exploration.
 It has been designed specifically with the Early Years Framework and Australian Curriculum (R-3) in mind and curriculum and general capability links are provided.
-These activities and prompts are open-ended, can be adapted for a range of learners and can be linked to multiple learning areas such as The Arts, Science, and Humanities & Social Sciences.
+These activities and prompts are open-ended. can be adapted for a range of learners and can be linked to multiple learning areas such as The Arts, Science, and Humanities & Social Sciences.
 Key themes and ideas from the show can be explored through discussion questions, art making, creative provocations, scientific investigations and literacy tasks.
 They can be used to inspire whole units of work, or simply to prepare children to make a stronger connection to the experience and to get as much as they can from performance.
 Visit our website For printable worksheets and online resources patchtheatre.org.au/ learn